What is a Legal Notice?

 What Are The Implications of Legal Notice In India?

-A legal notice document in India, when sent to someone, is like a “warning” given to whomever it is sent to.
+A legal notice format or document in India, when sent to someone, is like a “warning” given to whomever it is sent to.
 It is making aware of them of what they aren’t aware of.
 It states the wrong doing or mistakes that recipient has committed along with the penalty that the recipient may be subjected to if in case the person who sends it resorts to litigation.
 If you ever receive a legal notice, before you think of taking any action, it is always wise to consult a civil cases handling lawyer.

 How much is the Cost of Sending a Legal Notice To Someone?